semioverse/play/README.md

 # Oxels!

 Oxels are **Organizational Elements**.
-The name originates from and has been heavily explored at the experimental organizations collective **[Xorg](https://xorg.how)** 🚀🧑‍🔬.
+The name originates from the experimental organizations collective **[Xorg](https://xorg.how)** 🚀🧑‍🔬.
 While this repository only represents one branch of what Oxels can be, framing it in this way has been conducive to creative thinking 💡🎨.

 In the context of this program, Oxels are a transformative data structure that revolutionizes the way we compose, weave, program, and interpret networks of associations.
 An Oxel is not just a node; it's a perspective, a point of view within a semio-dimensional associative/relational graph.
 It can hold any data type, even other Oxels, enabling intricate and dynamic interconnections.